Quartz-Admirer/NIC_final/README.md

     * Test MAE: **527.47**
     * Test RMSE: **809.32**
 * **Model without Boids Features:**
-    * Test MAE: *(Requires running `noboids.py` with identical final hyperparameters)*
+    * Test MAE: *(Result from `noboids.py` run with identical final hyperparameters needed for comparison)*
-    * Test RMSE: *(Requires running `noboids.py` with identical final hyperparameters)*
+    * Test RMSE: *(Result from `noboids.py` run with identical final hyperparameters needed for comparison)*

-The best results obtained in this study were achieved by the model including Boids features.
-However, a direct comparison necessitates completing the corresponding run for the model without Boids using the final, tuned hyperparameters.
-The achieved MAE of ~$527 represents the current benchmark for this specific configuration.
+The best performance observed was achieved by the model including Boids features.
+A definitive conclusion on the benefit of Boids features requires the comparative results from the model trained without them under identical conditions.
+The achieved MAE of ~$527, while an improvement over initial non-tuned runs, suggests further refinement may be necessary for practical application.

 ## Limitations and Future Work